Shamie1337/SEDO_Regular-Exam-3/README.md

-I did the Jenkinsfile with MuiltiBranch Pipeline finally after several attempts! :)
+I did the Jenkinsfile with MuiltiBranch Pipeline finally after several attempts! :) I am so happy!